For the upcoming season, Banff Centre will be delivering select programs online from September to December 2020.

 The above fees do not include applicable taxes, such as GST, the Alberta Tourism Levy, and the Tourism Improvement Fee as needed.

 Most participants receive significant funding up to and including full program tuition, meals, and accommodation underwriting.
 To request financial assistance please see additional information in the How to Apply section, below.

 Call our toll-free number for more details at 1.888.255.6327.

 How to Apply

 Application for Funding

-2. The reasons why assistance is required (e.g. limits in your organization’s training budget, how many employees are covered by that amount, availability of training in your area, etc.).
+To request these funds, please describe the reasons why you require assistance (e.g. limits in your organization’s training budget, how many employees are covered by that amount, availability of training in your area, etc.).
+(500 words maximum).